space-hound/slots/README.md

 # slots

-This is my Bachelor Degree Thesis.
-So I can't upload the code until I sustain my paper and get the grades.
+This is my Bachelor Degree App.

 <br>